sumitdeole/AML_anomaly_detection/README.md

-# Credit Card Fraud Detection using Machine Learning
+# Credit Card Fraud Detection

 ## What & Why

-Credit card fraud is a costly and growing issue.
-The goal of this project is to detect fraudulent transactions using machine learning techniques on real anonymized transactional data.
+Credit card fraud is a costly issue for banks and customers.
+The goal of this project is to detect fraudulent transactions using anomaly detection and ML techniques on real anonymized transactional data.
 This helps improve financial security and reduce losses due to fraud.

 ## How